barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * The imagery associated with a single tile.
 * Knows its load pipeline state, load fail count, etc.
-* Represents exactly one texture, one texture matrix.
+* Represents exactly one texture and one texture matrix.

-### Process of creating new tiles - manged by CentralBody?
+### Process of creating new tiles

+The code that does this probably lives in `CentralBody`.

-1. TilingScheme creates new tile(s).
+1. Ask `TilingScheme` to create new tile(s).
+They are initially empty.
-2. GeometryProvider fills tiles with geometry.
-3. ...
+2. Ask `GeometryProvider` to fill each tile with the tile mesh, bounding volume, geometric error, etc.  This happens asynchronously.
+3. Ask each `ImageryProvider` to fill each tile with a texture representing this tile's imagery from the imagery provider.
+This happens asynchronously.

+> To be decided: When terrain and imagery tiles are not aligned, is each imagery tile that applies to a terrain tile a separate texture with a separate texture matrix?
+Or do we render tiles to a FBO attached to a texture that _is_ aligned with the terrain tile?

 ## Resources